exercism/bash/exercises/practice/two-fer/.approaches/introduction.md

 ## Default Value Parameter Expansion

-The most idiomatic approach is to make use of the [default value paramter expansion][default-value].
+The most idiomatic approach is to make use of the [default value parameter expansion][default-value].

 ```bash
 echo "One for ${1-you}, one for me."